afraenkel/course-fairness-webpage/weeks/week03.md

 From the Heidari piece:
 1. Explain the difference bewteen the overall utility, actual utility, and effort-based utility.
 Give an example to distinguish them.
-2. Pick *one* of Propositions 1,2,3 (read/understand them carefully)
+2. Pick *one* of Propositions 2,3,4 (read/understand them carefully)
    and interpret the utility functions that correspond to the parity measure in question.
-Use an example to clarify your explanation.
+Use an example from outside the reading or lecture to clarify your explanation.
 (The interpretation given in the paper, after each proposition may be helpful).

 From the Scanlon piece:
 1. Summarize the main argument of the reading
 2. Give a supporting argument the author uses